priyankaag19/Jump-assessment-vin/README.md

 This is a full-stack application to look up vehicle details from a VIN number using the [NHTSA VIN Decoder API](https://vpic.nhtsa.dot.gov/api/).
 It allows:

 * Entering a VIN number in a web form
-* Fetching Make/Model/Year using the API
+* Fetching Make, Model, Year using the API
 * Storing it in a MySQL database
 * Displaying lookup history in a Material UI table